SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ## Mutations

-The query hooks correspond to the http POST, PUT, PATCH, DELETE endpoints from the SCAPI family.
+The query hooks correspond to the http POST, PUT, PATCH, DELETE endpoints from the SCAPI API domains.
 The mutation hooks follow the signature pattern:

 ```
 use<ApiName>Mutations(EndpointName)